 Dr. Jefferis is one of the founding faculty of the College of Public Health.
-Currently, he is an Associate Professor, the Graduate Program Coordinator, and the Vice-Chair of the Department of Social and Behavioral Sciences.
-He originally came to Kent State University in 2002 as a research fellow at the Institute for the Study and Prevention of Violence, and he previously taught in the Justice Studies Department.
-Prior to coming to Kent State, Dr. Jefferis was social scientist for the U.S. Department of Justice, National Institute of Justice.
+Currently, he is a Professor in the College of Public Health in the concentration area of Social and Behavioral Sciences.
+He originally came to Kent State University in 2002 as a research fellow in the Institute for the Study and Prevention of Violence, and he previously taught in the Justice Studies Department.
+Prior to Kent State, Dr. Jefferis was a social scientist for the U.S. Department of Justice, National Institute of Justice.

 PhD,Criminology & Policing, University of Cincinnati, 2004, MA, Criminal Justice, Radford University, 1993, BA, Administration of Justice Department, Pennsylvania State University, 1990